open-ortho/dent-oip/source/Appendix/04_definitions.rst

 .. _centric relation:
 .. _centric occlusion:

 Centric relation and centric occlusion are terms which define the mandibular jaw position of the patient.

+According to Hidaka (2002), centric occlusion (CO) is *the patient's full or habitual occlusion* whereas centric relation (CR) is the position of the condyle when *it is forward and uppermost against the eminence when the joint is loaded by the elevating musculature.*

-In orthodontics, the doctor asks the patient to place the mandible in one of these positions when imaging the patient in order to provide better clinical decisions.
-It is important that these positions are recorded with the image.
+In orthodontics, the doctor asks the patient to place the mandible in one of these positions when imaging the patient in order to provide better informed clinical decisions.
+It is important that these positions are recorded with the image as these two positions can be measured or compared.

 See also :ref:`occlusal relationship`.

 Overjet
 *******